Xilinx/Vitis-AI/demo/Whole-App-Acceleration/resnet50_mt_py_waa/README.md

 ## Setting Up and Running Alveo U50

 ### Setting Up the Target Alveo U50
-**Note that the docker container needs to be loaded and the below commands need to be run in the docker environment**
+**Note that the docker container needs to be loaded and the below commands need to be run in the docker environment.
+Docker installation instructions are available [here](../../../README.md#Installation)**

 * Follow the steps mentioned [here](../../../setup/alveo/u50_u50lv_u280/README.md) to setup the target.